 Offering both hilly and flat terrain and a combination of surfaces, Central Park is a runner's paradise.

-The site of the New York Marathon's final 3.2 miles, Central Park offers many scenic distractions while providing a challenge to all levels of runners.
+The site of the New York Marathon's final 3.2 miles, Central Park offers both a scenic and challenging course to all levels of runners.
 There are three optimal places to run in Central Park:

 Park Drives: Circling the entire Park, the drives provide three long distance routes - 6.1 miles, 5.2 miles, or 1.7 miles, or shorter distances if you cross the Park at a number of scenic locations.